Iran: No to US in Syria, nuclear deal stays

 "The reason Obama came to the negotiating table was because sanctions did not work," Zarif told CNN.

-Travel ban an insult to nation
+Travel ban an 'affront' to Iran

 Zarif said Trump's proposed, but currently stalled, travel ban on seven mainly Muslim countries including Iran "was an affront to the entire nation."